hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   potentially end up destroying a live environment).
 Conflicts with `allowed_account_ids`.

+* `ignore_tags` - (Optional) List of exact resource tag keys to ignore across all resources handled by this provider (see the [Terraform multiple provider instances documentation](/docs/configuration/providers.html#alias-multiple-provider-instances) for more information about additional provider configurations).
+This is designed for situations where external systems are managing certain resource tags.
+It prevents Terraform from returning the tag in any `tags` attributes and displaying any configuration difference for the tag value.
+If any resource configuration still has this tag key configured in the `tags` argument, it will display a perpetual difference until the tag is removed from the argument or [`ignore_changes`](/docs/configuration/resources.html#ignore_changes) is also used.

 * `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
 If omitted, default value is `false`.